arzwa/wgd/README.md

 Until this package is described in a formal publication, please cite this repository.

-**Note:** This packge is still in development, a new and substantially improved version will soon be released.
+**Note:** This package is still in development, a new and substantially improved version will soon be released.